-What to See and Do in Athens with your family if you only have one day to spend?
+What to see and do in Athens with your family if you only have one day to spend?
 Athens is my hometown and I absolutely love this city.
 I often take my kids downtown because there is always something to do.
 On this blog, you can find many activities, tours and places to visit in Athens with your children.
-But what if you are visiting Greece and you are in Athens only for a day?
-Your family is here either for your connection to Greece’s amazing islands or you are holidaying somewhere near Athens.
+But what if you are visiting Athens only for one day?
 What is the best way to see most of Athens' famous monuments and what should you do to discover the Athenian culture if you had only one day in Athens with kids?
 I designed a walking tour.

 One day in Athens with young kids

 All parents know that travelling and exploring with young children has its limitations.
 It is not possible to visit the ‘Top 5 Athens favourites’ in one day.
 And ‘24-hours’ usually means from ’6am – 8pm’ with a lot of breaks and maybe a nap or two.
-If your baby is small enough for a carrier or your toddler sleeps in the stroller, you could actually spend a whole day and evening outside your accommodation.
+If your baby is young enough for a carrier or in case that your toddler sleeps in the stroller, you could actually spend a whole day and evening outside your accommodation.
 But even the most active child cannot walk all day long.
 Here is a route that I have often followed myself with my young children.
 It is a realistic and real itinerary that is flexible and suitable for the whole family.
 It can start around 9am and end around 5pm.
 It includes some of the most important monument of the city.

-Syntagma square is our starting point.
-Here your family can enjoy the Greek Parliament Building.
-They can also witness the amazing changing of the ‘evzones’ guards at the Tomb of the Unknown soldier right.
+We can see the Greek Parliament Building here, Hermou shopping street and we can witness the changing of the ‘evzones’ or the Greek Presidential Guard at the Tomb of the Unknown Soldier.
 This takes place every hour, your kids will be fascinated!
 They will also enjoy feeding the pigeons here.
 Have a look at the metro station underneath the square, it is the largest in Athens and exhibits findings from the excavations when the metro line was constructed.

-From Syntagma Square it takes about 5 minutes to enter the National Gardens at the entrance on Amalias Avenue.
-At the national gardens your kids can enjoy the little zoo, the turtle pond or have a break at the playground.
+From Syntagma Square you will walk for 10 minutes to enter the National Gardens at the entrance on Amalias Avenue.
+At the National Gardens, your kids can enjoy the little zoo, the turtle pond or have a play break at the playground.
 Older children will enjoy the children’s library or discover the amazing selection of trees and plants in the botanical gardens.
-(Found out more about the National Gardens here) There are bathrooms and water fountains inside the playground.
+There are public bathrooms and water fountains inside the playground.
 The park is stroller friendly.

-12 The temple of Zeus and Hadrian’s Arch
+12 pm The temple of the Olympian Zeus and Hadrian’s Arch

 13 pm Lunch